1410 Content of Reissue Application [R-10.2019]

 - (B) providing a separate amendment paper with the reissue application.

-In either case, the amendment must be made pursuant to 37 CFR 1.173(b) and must comply with all the provisions of 37 CFR 1.173(b)–(e) and (g).
+The presentation of the insertions or deletions as part of the original reissue specification is an amendment under 37 CFR 1.173(b).
+An amendment of the reissue application made at the time of filing of the reissue application must be made in accordance with 37 CFR 1.173(b)-(e) and (g); see MPEP § 1453.
 Note that the provisions of 37 CFR 1.53(b), effective December 18, 2013, stating that an application may be accorded a filing date "with or without" claims, does not apply in reissue applications, as 37 CFR 1.173(a)(1) requires the filing of the entire specification, including the claims of the original patent.
 A preliminary amendment cancelling all original claims without presenting any new claims would be inappropriate under 37 CFR 1.115(b)(1).
-If an application is filed without claims but otherwise complies with 37 CFR 1.53(b) and the reissue rules, the Office of Patent Application Processing (OPAP) will accord a filing date and send out a notice of missing parts setting a period of time for filing the missing part and for payment of any surcharge required under 37 CFR 1.53(f) and 37 CFR 1.16(f).
+If an application is filed without claims, but otherwise complies with 37 CFR 1.53(b) and the reissue rules, the Office of Patent Application Processing (OPAP) will accord a filing date and send out a notice of missing parts setting a period of time for filing the missing part and for payment of any surcharge required under 37 CFR 1.53(f) and 37 CFR 1.16(f).

 If the changes to be made to the patent are so extensive that reading and understanding the specification is extremely difficult and error-prone, a clean, typed copy of the specification may be submitted if accompanied by a grantable petition under 37 CFR 1.183 for waiver of 37 CFR 1.125(d) and 37 CFR 1.173(a)(1).